 Can I get vaccinated yet?

 Here's the list of current vaccination hubs in Victoria, and here's more on how to get vaccinated in Melbourne.
-Those who are 16 and 17 must get a Pfizer vaccine, those over 60 must get an AstraZeneca vaccine, and those between 18 and 59 can choose either Pfizer or AstraZeneca.
-With a shortage of Pfizer, however, premier Dan Andrews has begged Victorians to consider AstraZeneca if that is the right vaccine for them.
+Those who are 12 to 17 can get a Pfizer or Moderna vaccine, and anyone over the age of 18 can have either Pfizer, Moderna or AstraZeneca.
+All three vaccines are safe and effective.

 Victorian chief health officer Brett Sutton has repeatedly said: "The best vaccine you can get is the one you can get today."